ChenSuL/KNN-Based-Recomender-System/README.md

 # KNN-Based-Recomender-System
-This is a implementation of UserBased-KNN and ItemBased-KNN algrithms
+This is a python implementation of UserBased-KNN and ItemBased-KNN algrithms

 Dataset: movielens ml-100k